ShinySylveon04/PokemonRNGTools/README.md

 - [CaptureSight](https://github.com/zaksabeast/CaptureSight) for some of the Rust logic
 - [PokeFinder](https://github.com/Admiral-Fish/PokeFinder) for the Pokemon generation logic
+- Lean and [this site](https://leanny.github.io/bdsp_roamers.html) for the roamer generation logic
-- zaksabeast, ezpzstreams, vlad, real.96, Admiral-Fish, and lincoln for their help with figuring out how the RNG works and help testing the tools
+- zaksabeast, ezpzstreams, vlad, real.96, Admiral-Fish, Lean, and lincoln for their help with figuring out how the RNG works and help testing the tools